-On February 27-28, 2013 in Toronto, for the first time, four Technology and Innovation Executive Networks—the CIO Council, Council for Information Technology Executives, Knowledge Strategy Exchange Network, and Council for Innovation and Commercialization—will come together for a one day Innovation Foresight and Leadership Summit to learn from thought leaders and share leadership insights with each other.
-The Summit will feature a combination of presentations, executive dialogue sessions, and case studies.
-Contact us for more information about this event.
+On February 27–28, 2013 in Toronto, for the first time, four Technology and Innovation Executive Networks—the CIO Council, Council for Information Technology Executives, Knowledge Strategy Exchange Network, and Council for Innovation and Commercialization—came together for a one day Innovation Foresight and Leadership Summit to learn from thought leaders and share leadership insights with each other.
+The Summit featured a combination of presentations, executive dialogue sessions, and case studies.

 “The Council for Innovation and Commercialization provides an outstanding forum for networking with experts in technology and innovation.
 The thought provoking seminars and discussions provide a wealth of ideas which can be applied within your own industry.”

 —Dr. Paul Smith, Vice President of the Xerox Research Centre